 - Open the inhaler to see if there is any powder left in the capsule.
 If there is, repeat steps 7 to 10.

 - Once the capsule is empty, remove it and dispose of it.
 Do not leave it in the chamber.
 Close the mouthpiece and replace the cover.

 The inhaler is made to pierce the capsule so that the powder can be released.
 However, it is possible that the capsule may break into small pieces inside the inhaler.
 If this happens, a screen in the inhaler should stop the pieces of capsule from reaching your mouth as you inhale the medication.
 Very tiny pieces of the capsule may reach your mouth or throat, but this will not hurt you.
 The capsule is less likely to break if you are careful to store the capsules properly, to keep the capsules in the foil package until you are ready to use them, and to press the buttons on the inhaler only once.

 Keep formoterol capsules dry.
 Avoid exposing the capsules to moisture, and handle them with dry hands.

 Do not use the dry powder inhaler with a spacer.
 Do not exhale into the device.
 Keep the inhaler dry; do not wash it.
 Do not take the inhaler apart.
 Always use the new inhaler that comes with a refill of your medication.
 Do not use the inhaler to inhale any other type of capsules.

-Throw away the empty vial and its top in a trash can that is out of the reach of children.
+- Dispose of the empty vial and its top safely, so that they are out of the reach of children.

 Clean your nebulizer regularly.
 Follow the manufacturer's directions carefully and ask your doctor or pharmacist if you have any questions about cleaning your nebulizer.